 3) Who makes the decision to delay or close the District?

-The Superintendent makes the final decision, based on the above factors and recommendations from the District’s Transportation Supervisor.
+The Superintendent makes the final decision, based on the above factors and recommendations from the District’s Transportation Administrator.

 4) When is the decision made?

-The Superintendent makes the final decision no later than 5:30 a.m. so that television and radio stations, bus drivers, staff members and parents can be notified.
+The Superintendent makes the final decision no later than 5:30 a.m. so that bus drivers, staff members and parents can be notified.

 6) How do I find out if a particular event is canceled or postponed due to school closings or inclement weather?